Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks: Introduction

 Despite growing efforts to secure AI models, most existing research focuses on applying forecasting loads to normal grid operations.
 Little attention has been paid to how adversarial forecasting errors impact grid behavior during restoration, when the system is at its most vulnerable.
 In particular, the low-inertia nature of inverter-dominated microgrids and the constrained balancing capabilities during black-start phases make restoration highly sensitive to load mismatches.
-Under this condition, cyber attacks on load forecasting models will greatly impact the restoration process, resulting in different stability issues like frequency deviation and even a second blackout.
-This paper addresses this overlooked vulnerability by developing a novel attack-restoration-validation framework that quantifies how adversarial attacks on AI-based load forecasting degrade restoration feasibility and stability.
-Specifically, we first develop a novel gradient-based sparse adversarial attack (SAA) strategy that targets weather-related forecasting inputs.
+Thus, one central restoration question is not only whether an attacker can increase forecasting error, but whether that error can violate operating constraints and leave critical loads unrestored.
+This paper addresses this overlooked cyber-physical vulnerability by developing an attack-restoration-validation framework that quantifies how compromised load forecasts degrade restoration feasibility and operational security.
+Specifically, we first develop a cyber-resilience threatening method driven by a novel gradient-based sparse adversarial attack.
 Then, to assess its impact on downstream restoration planning, a three-phase unbalanced optimal power flow (OPF) framework is proposed to validate the operational feasibility of resulting plans under true load conditions.

-The main contribution of this paper is three-folded: \begin{itemize} \item We develop a novel sparse gradient-based adversarial attack strategy for AI-based load forecasting, which selectively perturbs the most impactful spatiotemporal inputs to maximize forecasting error while preserving stealth.
-The method supports both white-box and black-box attack settings. \item We establish a restoration-aware validation framework that embeds the attacked load forecasts and CLPU into a sequential distribution system restoration model and evaluates the resulting plans using unbalanced three-phase OPF simulations, thereby quantifying real-world feasibility under adversarial conditions. \item We reveal new system-level vulnerabilities of distribution restoration to adversarial forecasting errors, showing how stealthy perturbations can propagate into infeasible restoration plans, voltage violations, ramping issues, and even secondary blackouts.
-These findings provide practical guidance for developing resilience-enhancement strategies in distribution system restoration. \end{itemize}
+The main contribution of this paper is threefold: \begin{itemize} \item This paper develops a cyber-physical vulnerability assessment framework for AI-based forecast-dependent distribution system restoration.
+The framework traces compromised forecasts through restoration scheduling and feasibility validation under actual post-outage load conditions. \item We propose a gradient-based stress-testing method to identify high-impact weather-input entries and generate sparse load-forecast perturbations.
+It is extended to a query-based black-box setting without requiring forecasting-model parameters. \item A system-level validation framework is developed by integrating CLPU-based restoration planning and three-phase unbalanced OPF, with a restoration impact index introduced to quantify infeasible restoration stages, IBR ramping violations, and failed critical-load pickup. \end{itemize}